openbmc/openbmc/poky/documentation/overview-manual/development-environment.rst

 the Yocto Project Development Tasks Manual.

-If your development host is going to be a system that runs a Linux distribution, steps still exist that you must take to prepare the system for use with the Yocto Project.
+If your development host is going to be a system that runs a Linux distribution, you must still take steps to prepare the system for use with the Yocto Project.
 You need to be sure that the Linux distribution on the system is one that supports the Yocto Project.
 You also need to be sure that the correct set of host packages are installed